 The inspiration for this thought came from an advertisement I saw for the insect repellent OFF!
 The print version of this ad simply said, “The outdoors misses you.”
 With all of the environmental harm that we humans have managed to inflict on it, however, I wondered why the outdoors would ever miss us.
 I began to think that we needed to give it some good reasons for doing so.

 I do see progress and hope in this direction.
 Signing Palau’s visitor’s promise, in which travelers vow to “tread lightly, act kindly and explore mindfully,” is one good example.
-Going on Natural Habitat Adventure’s unique Safari America: Yellowstone Country, a zero-waste adventure—the first of its kind—is another.
-I’ve decided to believe that Palau and Yellowstone would welcome such visitor “friends” again—and miss them when they’re gone.
+Following Natural Habitat Adventure’s Zero Waste Travel Tips is another.
+I’ve decided to believe that Palau and other spots where we’ve tread lightly would welcome such visitor “friends” again—and miss them when they’re gone.

 A better goodbye